Bart A. Aitken

 Vice President and Senior Advisor

-Mr. St-Denis served as president of the Engineered Boiler Systems group of Cleaver-Brooks for 10 years, after having led the integration of Natcom burner technology into the Cleaver-Brooks product lines.
-Prior to joining the Company, Mr. St-Denis served as President of Natcom, which he co-founded in 1988 and sold to Cleaver-Brooks in 2001.
-Mr. St-Denis has more than 30 years of experience in the industrial combustion business and has established and developed markets for Natcom burners for more than 15 countries worldwide.
+Mr. St-Denis served as President of the Engineered Boiler Systems Group of Cleaver-Brooks for 10 years, after having led the integration of Natcom burner technology into the Cleaver-Brooks product lines.
+Prior to joining the company, Mr. St-Denis served as President of Natcom, which he co-founded in 1988 and sold to Cleaver-Brooks in 2001.
+Mr. St-Denis has more than 30 years of experience in the industrial combustion business and has established and developed markets for Natcom burners in more than 15 countries worldwide.
 Mr. St-Denis holds a degree in Business and Instrumentation & Control from Valleyfield College and a degree in Mechanical/Electrical and Building Contracting from the Canadian BCI.

 P. Welch Goggins, Jr.

 Mr. Goggins became Chairman Emeritus in April 2015 after serving as President, Chief Executive Officer and Director of Cleaver-Brooks for 10 years.
-Previous to that, Mr. Goggins was Senior Vice President, Sales and Marketing for the Company.
-Mr. Goggins began his career in 1975 with Industrial Boiler Company, where he held various sales and marketing, operational management, and executive positions.
+Previous to that, Mr. Goggins was Senior Vice President, Sales and Marketing for the company.
+Mr. Goggins began his career in 1975 with Industrial Boiler, where he held various sales and marketing, operational management and executive positions.
 Cleaver-Brooks acquired Industrial Boiler Company in 1992.
 Mr. Goggins earned a BA in Business Administration from Georgia Southern University.
 He served as Chairman of the American Boiler Manufacturers Association (ABMA) from 2006 to 2007.